Apple008811/DRW2025/README.md

 - Multiple prediction methods validation
 - Ensemble model validation

+### 5. LightGBM Regressor Theory

+LightGBM Regressor is an implementation of Gradient Boosting Decision Trees (GBDT) for regression tasks.
+The core idea is to build an ensemble of decision trees, where each new tree is trained to correct the errors (residuals) of the combined previous trees.
+The final prediction is the sum of the outputs from all trees:

+    ŷ = f₁(x) + f₂(x) + ... + f_M(x)

+where each fₘ(x) is a regression tree, and M is the total number of trees.
+At each iteration, the model fits a new tree to the negative gradient (residual) of the loss function (e.g., mean squared error) with respect to the current prediction.
+LightGBM optimizes this process with efficient histogram-based algorithms and leaf-wise tree growth, making it fast and scalable for large datasets.

+Key properties:
+- Each tree is trained to minimize the loss function by focusing on the errors of the previous ensemble.
+- The model uses a learning rate to control the contribution of each tree.
+- Feature importance can be extracted from the trained model to interpret which features are most influential.

+For more details, see the [LightGBM documentation](https://lightgbm.readthedocs.io/en/latest/).

 ## Evaluation

 The primary evaluation metric is the Pearson correlation coefficient between predictions and actual values.
 This measures the linear correlation between the predicted and actual market movements.